sandy98/brunch-with-puppets/README.md

 A coffee skeleton for [Brunch](http://brunch.io/) which utilizes [MarionetteJS](http://marionettejs.com/), [Twitter Bootstrap](http://twitter.github.io/bootstrap/)

-It's built on top of [Simeon Bateman's Brunch with Marionette](https://github.com/SimbCo/brunch-with-marionette) and as such draws heavily
+It's built on top of [Simeon Bateman's Brunch with Marionette](https://github.com/SimbCo/brunch-with-marionette) and as such draws heavily on that solid foundation, adding its bit of salt by means of enhanced main menu, including basis for user login, footer and some other goodies soon to be included.

 Main languages are [CoffeeScript](http://coffeescript.org/), [Stylus](http://learnboost.github.com/stylus/) and